ramank775/chat-server/README.md

         - Add, Remove Members
         - Fetch groups

-- Session MS: Maintaining the info about which user connected to which gateway instance.
+- Message Delivery MS: Message delivery in real time when the user is connected, syncing messages when user is offline
     - Responsibility
-        - Maintain User connection state.
+       - Maintaining User connection state.
-        - Route message to gateway user connected with.
+       - Message push in real time when a user in connected.
-        - Retry failed message.
+       - Store message when the user is disconnected.
-        - Handle Ack message.
+       - Guaranteed message delivery to the receiver.
-        - Route message to store/push notification
+       - Ability to sync message in background.

 - Message Router: Route the incoming `new message` to respective destination
     - Responsibility